iGitScor/webpack-content-replacer-plugin/README.md

 ### Options

-- `assetPath`: For absolute url rewriting
-- `manifestFile`: File to be modified
+- `modifiedFile`: File to be modified
-- `files`: Array of file object having regex and name property
+- `modifications`: Array of modifications' object having regex and modification property

 ### Contributing